h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/hglm.rst

 HGLM produces estimates for fixed effects, random effects, variance components and their standard errors.
 It also produces diagnostics, such as variances and leverages.

-The ``hglm`` option allows you to build a hierarchical generalized linear model.
+The ``HGLM`` option allows you to build a hierarchical generalized linear model.
 This option is disabled by default.

 **Note**: This initial release of HGLM supports only Gaussian for ``family`` and ``rand_family``.